TheAcademyofNaturalSciences/BareHills_SerpentineBarrens/README.md

 GEOBIA packages in Python 3.6 include RSGISLib, GDAL, Fiona, Shapely and RIOS libraries.

 For this project Orfeo ToolBox will be utilized.
-Download OTB from here: https://www.orfeo-toolbox.org/download/ Extract the contents to C:\OTB
+-Download OTB from here: https://www.orfeo-toolbox.org/download/

+-Extract the contents to C:\OTB

-Run "C:\OTB\otbenv.bat" from the command line in Windows in order to use the OTB commands in the CMD
+-Run "C:\OTB\otbenv.bat" from the command line in Windows in order to use the OTB commands in the CMD